-- Owners of residential properties whose improved property's market value is below R100 00 and above R50 000 before R15 000 exclusion are given 20% rebates on the rates payable. - Owners of small holdings up to 5ha use for residential and lifestyle living 20% rebates on tariff for proclaimed residential land. - Up to 5ha small holdings located further than 8 kilometers from the CBD core 30% rebate. - Small holdings with other uses than residential, the use to be valued with a 20% discount on that of the use tariff within proclaimed township areas. - Small holdings with an area more than 5ha not exceeding 30ha the use to be determined as set out under Clause 4.1(f). - Owners of business or industrial property's whose improved property's market value is R50 000.00 or above will receive the following rebate:
+- First R35 000 of all rateable residential properties are exempted from rates and taxes. - Owners of small holdings up to 5ha use for residential and lifestyle living 20% rebates on tariff for proclaimed residential land. - Up to 5ha small holdings located further than 8 kilometers from the CBD core 30% rebate. - Small holdings with other uses than residential, the use to be valued with a 20% discount on that of the use tariff within proclaimed township areas. - Small holdings with an area more than 5ha not exceeding 30ha the use to be determined as set out under Clause 4.1(f).